DanWahlin/CopilotAdventures/Challenges/2-Intermediate/The-Celestial-Alignment-of-Lumoria.md

 First, you're going to need to get the planets into a data structure that you can work with.

-1. Copy the Markdown table from these instructions.
+1. Copy the Markdown table shown earlier.
-1. Open the GitHub Copilot Chat view and enter the following text:
+1. Open the [GitHub Copilot Chat view](https://docs.github.com/en/copilot/github-copilot-chat/using-github-copilot-chat#asking-your-first-question) and enter the following text.
+Substitute your language of choice for "JavaScript".

+    ```text
-    "turn this markdown list into a javascript array of objects"
+    turn this markdown list into a JavaScript array of objects
+    ```

 1. Paste the Markdown table under your comment and press ENTER
 1. Insert the generated planets array into your code.